 Duncor Senior Management considers the Environment and the Health and Safety of all to be the base upon which all operations are set.
 Duncor Senior Management is committed to implementing, promoting, and maintaining a strong and effective incident/accident reporting and investigation program, should one occur.
-Duncor Senior Management is committed to performing periodic reviews of the incident/accident reporting and investigation program, should one occur.
-Duncor Senior Management is committed improvement by evaluating the suitability, adequacy, and effectiveness of the management program.
+Duncor Senior Management is committed to performing periodic reviews of the incident/accident reporting and investigation program annually to ensure continual improvement by evaluating the suitability, adequacy, and effectiveness of the management program.
 Events triggering Management to complete incident reports and investigations will be reviewed as needed.